PANTHEONtech/StoneWork/docs/ARCHITECTURE.md

 CNF Integration
 ---------------

-Each CNF remains to be packaged and delivered as a single docker image.
+Each CNF remains to be packaged and delivered as a single Docker image.
 The same image can be used to deploy the CNF either as **Standalone** (i.e. inside a chain/mesh of CNFs) or as a **StoneWork Module** or *SW-Module* for short.

 Simply by setting the environment variable `CNF_MODE` to `STANDALONE` or `STONEWORK_MODULE`, the CNF will either start